mtthwmths/kubernetes-notes/notes.md

     - this basic setup is deprecated in 1.19 and removed n later releases
     - there will also need to be a rolebinding setup for these users (from the file)
     - serviceAccounts are covered in CKAD and not CKA.
 It is not part of the CKA curriculum.
+### Notes On TLS
+- asymmetric encryption (public and private key)
+- certificate authority/ root certificates
+- server certificates
+- client certificates
+- private keys have the word 'key' in the name typically. (with certificates or public keys having crt or pem)

 # neato notes
 - you can use the '-l' flag to kubectl get by label